-This is a recipe, as with all the best recipes in the world, came from a place of necessity with very limited ingredients.
+This is a recipe came from a place of necessity with very limited ingredients.
 You will find it very difficult to find fresh cranberries at any time of year in our local supermarkets in the UK, or anywhere else not the US.
 Unsweetened cranberry juice is also very hard to get sometimes, too.
 But the addition of orange juice makes it all the more Christmassy!
 This is a brilliant dried cranberry sauce recipe that tastes just like you used fresh cranberries.

 Even though this is a dried cranberry sauce recipe, it’s still wonderful.
 The flavour and texture of this cranberry sauce is much nicer than any jar out there.
 They also make fantastic gifts!